 A graduate of Baylor University, I never intended on doing broadcast.
 The dream was always softball, until I found myself two failed walk-on tryouts in and sitting in front of a university counselor telling me to get serious about my future.
 I still considered this conversation to be about a Plan B (that B could have easily stood for “broadcast”), until that backup plan became my greatest passion.

 It was sportscaster Holly Rowe who told me the best broadcasters are those who can write and write well.
 I believe this has propelled me through a fast-paced, highly-competitive career field.
 Couple that with a passion for people and here I am, nearly a decade later still doing what I love.

-Currently you can hear me on KRUF in Shreveport, KAFX in Lufkin, KKYR in Texarkana, KGKL and KELI in San Angelo, KTRS in Casper, KIGN and KLEN in Cheyenne, WTUG-HD3 in Tuscaloosa, KZII in Lubbock, and KUAD in Fort Collins.
-That’s 11 stations in nine markets in six different states… Excuse me while I pinch myself.
+Currently you can hear me on KRUF in Shreveport, KAFX in Lufkin, KKYR in Texarkana, KGKL and KELI in San Angelo, KTRS in Casper, KIGN and KLEN in Cheyenne, KZII in Lubbock, and KUAD in Fort Collins.
+That’s 10 stations in eight markets in five different states… Excuse me while I pinch myself.
 I feel so incredibly fortunate to be in this industry and have also had the chance to provide voice overs for dozens of clients on radio and television across the country, through my work with Global Media.
 I even had the chance to voice a character for an original-concept Stern pinball machine.